Skip to content

 4. The MCP WebSocket endpoint is registered at /__iwer_mcp

-MCP config files are ephemeral
+MCP config files are refreshed, not deleted

 Connect Your AI Tool